sthnaqvi/node-etstatic/README.md

 ### `opts.gzip`
 ### `--no-gzip`

-By default, ecstatic will serve `./public/some-file.js.gz` in place of `./public/some-file.js` when the gzipped version exists and ecstatic determines that the behavior is appropriate.
+By default, etstatic will serve `./public/some-file.js.gz` in place of `./public/some-file.js` when the gzipped version exists and etstatic determines that the behavior is appropriate.
 If `./public/some-file.js.gz` is not valid gzip, this will fall back to `./public/some-file.js`.
 You can turn this off with `opts.gzip === false`.